hericlesfsr/it-automation-scripts/README.md

 These projects simulate real-world operational scenarios in IT Support, Infrastructure, Security, and Business Logic environments.

-The main objective is to demonstrate practical automation skills using Python to improve operational efficiency, troubleshooting workflows, and system observability.
+The main objective is to demonstrate practical automation skills using Python to improve operational efficiency, troubleshooting workflows, and system observability

 ---